marck001/marck001/README.md

 -  I’m interested in Software and Web Development
--  I’m currently learning Javascript, Express and Python 🌱
+-  I’m currently learning Javascript, Express and Python (also java) 🌱
 -  I have some knowledge of OOP(Object-oriented programming) in java and python